1jour1vin

 Rated estate (2021 guide) Recommended

-The Provençal charm of 2018.
-Lirac La Dame Rousse 2018 is made from Grenache and Syrah grapes, aged entirely in stainless steel vats.
-It is a more open and expressive wine than the more structured Reine des Bois; it has plenty of Provençal charm, with aromas and flavors of spicy red and black fruits, peppery garrigue, and incense.
-It is already difficult to resist this charming, medium-bodied 2018, which should be drunk within about 4 to 5 years.
+The Provençal charm of the 2018 vintage.
+The 2018 Lirac La Dame Rousse is made from Grenache and Syrah, aged entirely in stainless steel tanks.
+It is a more open and expressive wine than the more structured Reine des Bois; it possesses plenty of Provençal charm, with aromas and flavors of spicy red and black fruits, peppery garrigue, and incense.
+It is already difficult to resist this charming, medium-bodied 2018, which should be enjoyed within about 4 to 5 years.

 Customer rating